Beats and Breath - The intersections of culture, politics and the everyday experience. The beats and breath of life.

 Jackson’s narrative non-fiction piece – “Voice of the Streets: The Birth of Movement” – was licensed by Oxford University Press in July (2013) to be the 8th chapter to a new college textbook – Globalization: A Reader for Writers – being printed in December and making its way (8,000 copies) throughout North America (USA/Canada) in January 2014.

-As well, Jackson was tapped in June 2013 to be a co-host/co-producer of a new Red Bull Music Academy Radio show emanating from the Middle East – called Quarter Tone Frequency, aimed at exposing the incredible independent music coming from 4 regions (Egypt, Lebanon, Jordan, UAE).
+As well, Jackson was tapped in June 2013 to be a co-host/co-producer of a new Red Bull Music Academy Radio show emanating from the Middle East once a month – called Quarter Tone Frequency, which is aimed at exposing the incredible independent music coming from 4 locales (Egypt, Lebanon, Jordan, UAE).
 September 2014 will mark the end of the first season – with 12-more episodes scheduled for season 2 beginning in January, 2015.

-Lastly, Jackson was tapped by BBC RADIO 4 to produce and host/present a long-format radio documentary about Arab rap.
+In early 2014, Jackson was tapped by BBC 4 to produce and host/present a long-format radio documentary about Arab rap.
 It is the 2nd such documentary he’s been awarded and goes alongside his 30-MINUTE radio documentary about Arab hip-hop and the Arab revolutions he produced in 2011 called ‘Rhymes and Revolution: Soundtrack to the Arab Spring,’ which aired on over 200 radio stations around the world.